Why Using Multiple Marketing Channels Is Essential for Growing Your Business

 It will provide you with all the important analytics, but it also allows you to observe how your unpaid posts perform organically before deciding which one is best to use for an ad campaign.

-If you are a small business, Instagram is most certainly worth investing in.
+If you are a small business, Instagram is most certainly one of the best marketing channels worth investing in.

 If you are not familiar enough with this platform, do not rush into starting your campaign, but first pinpoint the most defining traits of your target audience, that will help you find out who the ideal customers are.